ThePeterMick/WideImageBundle/README.md

 ## Configure the Autoloader

-Add the `Geshi_` prefix to your autoloader (not required if you have used composer to install this bundle):
+Add the `WideImage_` prefix to your autoloader (not required if you have used composer to install this bundle):

 ``` php
 <?php